Starting A Bonsai From Seed – A Guide For Years 1 To 5

 There is one important thing to consider at this time which is that you do need to let the tree grow.
 You cant just be pruning it constantly.

 Pruning branches when they reach 6 to 8 leaves is about ideal.
-If you just leave it fully unchecked and let it grow all year at this point, you will lose the ramification, the branches will thicken too much and all the fine branching will be lost.
+If you just leave it fully unchecked and let it grow all year long at this point, you will lose the ramification, the branches will thicken too much and all the fine branching will be lost.
 So you will have to cut back and start all over again.

 You will find tops of trees grow faster than lower down, so you may find you have to trim the top more often.
 It’s a bit of a balancing act.

-However, by this point you will have been caring for the tree for a few years as will have hopefully worked out how it grows and how it reacts, so you may be reading this while you have a seed germinating next to you and seen like daunting fact of trying to balance a tree is going to be too difficult, but do not worry over the time your tree grows you will learn how to deal with this easily.
+However, by this point you will have been caring for the tree for a few years and you will have hopefully worked out how it grows and how it reacts, so you may be reading this while you have a seed germinating next to you and seen like daunting fact of trying to balance a tree is going to be too difficult, but do not worry over the time your tree grows you will learn how to deal with this easily.

 Don’t Get Overwhelmed